-David Feeder is an experienced attorney and passionate litigator in the Denver office of Feldmann Nagel, LLC, and he prides himself on being both a relentless advocate and a pragmatic, level-headed advisor for his clients.
+David Feeder is an experienced attorney and passionate litigator in the Denver office of Feldmann Nagel Cantafio & Song PLLC, and he prides himself on being both a relentless advocate and a pragmatic, level-headed advisor for his clients.
 Mr. Feeder grew up in Loveland, Colorado, and has never forgotten his small-town roots.
 He also relies heavily on his undergraduate business degree from the University of Denver Daniels College of Business in helping his clients maximize their opportunities and avoid and resolve problems.

-When he is not fighting for his clients, Mr. Feeder enjoys spending time with his wife, kids, dog and cat.
+When he is not fighting for his clients, Mr. Feeder enjoys spending time with his wife, kids, dog, and cat.
 He can often be found at a pool or baseball field watching his kids’ sporting activities, and he is an enthusiastic fan of the Colorado Rockies and Denver Broncos.
-In addition, he perpetually wishes that he could been cool and wittier on Twitter (@davidfeeder), and his second-favorite holiday is Groundhog Day.
+In addition, he perpetually wishes that he could be cooler and wittier on Twitter (@davidfeeder), and his second-favorite holiday is Groundhog Day.

 The majority of Mr. Feeder’s practice has focused on litigation and arbitration of complex civil and commercial disputes in federal and state courts throughout the United States.
 His areas of practice have included the following: complex commercial/contract disputes; trade secrets and non-compete agreements; banking/credit-related disputes; marijuana industry issues & disputes; products liability; regulatory (Public Utilities Commission) disputes and appeals; real estate disputes; construction defect litigation; media and entertainment disputes; probate/business valuation disputes; intellectual property/patent litigation; employment law; energy/oil & gas; and legal malpractice.